Information about lunches, snacks, treats and food allergies.

-The BJAB provides a hot lunch service in school for the benefit of our pupils on Mondays, Tuesdays, Thursdays and Fridays.
-Pupils staying for Garderie on Wednesday afternoon should bring a packed lunch.
-Please note that hot lunches are normally ordered for a minimum of half a term from a local supplier and notice is required if you wish to cancel.
+The BJAB provides a hot lunch service in school for the benefit of our pupils on Mondays, Tuesdays, Wednesday, Thursdays and Fridays.
+Pupils staying for Please note that hot lunches are normally ordered for a minimum of half a term from a local supplier and notice is required if you wish to cancel.
 An extra fee of 5.00 euros per day is charged for this service.
 The monthly menus can be found on the Parents’ billboard on this website.
 Please contact the Office if you wish to order a Hot Lunch for your child.

 If you do not wish to order a Hot lunch, please provide a packed, nutritionally balanced lunchtime meal, including water and at least one piece of fruit.

 An Afternoon snack is only required for pupils in Kindergarten.

 Children attending Garderie should be provided with a piece of fruit and a bottle of water or milk.
 Please be aware that for reasons of health, safety and convenience, glass bottles, canned drinks, sweets, chocolate, chewing gum, biscuits and crisps are NOT allowed.

 There are opportunities for children to enjoy a range of party food and treats on special occasions and children may bring into school birthday cakes to share.